vrodriguezf/mlr/doc/knitted/tutorial/tune.md

 ```

-Before we can actually tune our classifier, we need an instance of a
+Before we can actually tune our classifier and identify the best parameter
-[TuneControl](http://berndbischl.github.io/mlr/man/TuneControl.html) object.
-These describe the optimization strategy
+setting, we need an instance of a [TuneControl](http://berndbischl.github.io/mlr/man/TuneControl.html) object.
+These describe the
-used.
+optimization strategy used.
 Here we use a grid search:

 ```splus